MobilityDB/MobilityDataScienceBook/chapter11/README.md

 allowing you to input these datasets in PostgreSQL and reproduce the examples and exercises in the book.

-# riga_vehicle_positions.parquet
+# Files and Scripts
-Contains the parquet files needed to reproduce the real-time visualizations.
+riga_vehicle_positions.parquet: Contains the parquet files needed to reproduce the real-time visualizations.